6 Signs Your Growing Business Needs PIM Software

 - …and additional legacy systems

 Sign #4: DIY errors: Manipulating manually installed PIM software or attempting to develop a custom PIM

-Sometimes teams attempt to work with excel sheets, pivot tables, and cross-scripting SQLs as if it were PIM software.
-Often, this method turns out costlier than anticipated as it is prone to errors, and is extremely time-consuming and frustrating for staff and leadership, who end up ultimately lacking confidence in the data they need to guide their operational strategy.
+Sometimes teams attempt to work with excel sheets, pivot tables, and cross-scripting SQLs as if it were product information management software.
+Often, this method turns out costlier than anticipated as it is prone to errors.
+It’s also extremely time-consuming and frustrating for staff and leadership, who end up ultimately lacking confidence in the data they need to guide their operational strategy.